procrastimax/gomensa/README.md

   - notes

 ## How To Use
-Currently this program can only be controlled and executed with some program parameters.
+When you want to use the program more interactively, then just don't pass any parameters and the program shows you a list of available commands.

 For viewing all currently supported parameters call `--help`.

 Most parameters dont expect any values and just work as flags for viewing more informations.